 I have passed the FRM examinations but I do not have relevant work experience.
 How can I get certified?

-Please note that upon passing FRM Part II examination, candidates will have a time frame of 5 years to demonstrate 2 years of professional full-time financial risk management work experience.
+Please note that upon passing FRM Level II examination, candidates will have a time frame of 5 years to demonstrate 2 years of professional full-time financial risk management work experience.
 In the meantime, GARP will issue a letter stating that the candidate has passed the FRM exam.
 The candidate will be considered as “FRM Holder” but not “Certified FRM Holder”.